-Many hands make light work, and in the modern era technology can do so many of the things that we used to have to do, and so much more.
+Many hands make light work.
+In the modern era, technology has replaced many of the things we used to have to do, and more.

-Much like humans though, some applications have a tendency to work on their own or not share easily and we have to make up for that with spreadsheets, reports and re-keying data: often it feels like we are working for the technology, not the other way around!
+Much like humans though, some applications have a tendency to work on their own or not share easily.
+We have to make up for that with spreadsheets, reports and re-keying data: often it feels like we're working for the technology, not the other way around!

-Integrating information and processes between systems can obtain the maximum value out of each.
-Providing effective workflow between systems and different people can mean that our time is used only when we are needed to add value, not do something that could be easily automated.
+Integrating information and processes between systems can obtain the maximum value from each.
+Providing effective workflows between systems and people can mean that our time is used only when we're needed to add value, not do something that could be easily automated.

-Whether it is approving expenses or creating a report with data from multiple systems, or creating a new customer across multiple systems, we all know how painful the wrong technology can make things, but with the right technology, you can be liberated to focus on what matters most.
+Whether it's approving expenses or creating a report with data from multiple systems, or creating a new customer across multiple systems, we all know how painful the wrong technology can make things, but with the right technology, you can be liberated to focus on what matters most.

 An example of our work